blue and purple background with white outline of brain and glowing neurons firing

 4. Chaga (Inonotus obliquus)

-Medicinal Mushrooms On The Rise
+Functional Mushrooms On The Rise

 Red reishi mushrooms growing on tree

-1. Reishi Mushroom Benefits
+1. Reishi Mushroom

 large white lion's mane mushroom growing on side of tree

-2. Lion’s Mane Benefits
+2. Lion’s Mane

 pile of orange dried cordyceps mushrooms

-3. Cordyceps Mushroom Benefits
+3. Cordyceps Mushroom

 Hand holding chunk of black chaga mushroom

-4. Chaga Mushroom Benefits
+4. Chaga Mushroom

 Chaga mushrooms grow on the bark of birch trees in cold climates.
 They’re most commonly found in Northern Europe, Siberia, Russia, Korea, Northern Canada and Alaska.
-They are rough in appearance and look like a large, blackened mass protruding from the trunk the tree.
+They are rough in appearance and look like a large, blackened mass protruding from the trunk of the tree.

-How To Consume Medicinal Mushrooms
+How To Consume Functional Mushrooms

 Conclusion